migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

+2024-09-07 Sat: Tweet recapping the community section

+2024-09-06 Fri: Update of the community section.
+Tweet promoting Kings and Quests and Travala.
+Updating the .country docs on how to connect a link to a .country domain.
+Removing outdated material from our docs.

+2024-09-05 Thu: Continuation of design of 1Market graphics.
+Assisting community members with purchasing ONE.
+Promotion of Three Sigma marketing.
+Design research for an animation for 1Market, began animating.

 2024-09-04 Wed: Sync with Li and Frank on upcoming marketing initiatives and touching base on Frank's deliverables.
 Educational [tweet](https://x.com/harmonyprotocol/status/1831540444490338318) from the DeFi Report.
 Iterations of several graphics using Ideogram for 1Market.

 2024-09-03 Tue: Sync with Theo on the announcement of Discord revamp, posted to [Discord](https://discord.com/channels/532383335348043777/896507755098152970/1280682411826614282) and [Twitter](https://x.com/harmonyprotocol/status/1831117142391144693).
 Reserach on polymarkets, testing of wagerbot on Telegram